Robert Lowell Miller Jr.

-Robert Lowell Miller Jr. (born 1950) is a senior United States district judge of the United States District Court for the Northern District of Indiana.
+Robert Lowell Miller Jr. (born November 21, 1950) is an inactive United States district judge of the United States District Court for the Northern District of Indiana.

 Education and career

 Miller was born in South Bend, Indiana.
 He received a Bachelor of Arts degree from Northwestern University in 1972.
 He received a Juris Doctor from Indiana University Robert H. McKinney School of Law in 1975.
 He was a law clerk for the United States District Court for the Northern District of Indiana in 1975.
 He was a judge of the St. Joseph County Superior Court in South Bend from 1975 to 1985.

 Federal judicial service

 Miller was nominated by President Ronald Reagan on October 23, 1985, to the United States District Court for the Northern District of Indiana, to a new seat created by 98 Stat.
 333. He was confirmed by the United States Senate on December 16, 1985, and received his commission on December 17, 1985.
-He served as Chief Judge from 2003 to 2010.
+He served as Chief Judge from February 3, 2003, to February 2, 2010.
 He assumed senior status on January 11, 2016.

 On July 8, 2020, Miller was appointed to the United States Foreign Intelligence Surveillance Court of Review by Chief Justice John Roberts.

+On August 3, 2023, it was announced that would assume inactive senior status in August 2023.